ubicucsd/bootcamp_19_20/5_Biopython.md

 Before you're allowed to work with real genetic data, you'll need be familiar with [command line](/2_LinuxTerminal.md) and [Python](/4_Python.md) basics.

-Review these materials before moving forward.
+Review these materials before moving forward, especially creating, editing, and writing Python files.
 Additionally, create and enter a `week3` directory to contain all the work you'll do today

 ## The First Glimpse